 WiFi and LiFi are similar because both technologies are wireless, but they have key differences.
 LiFi requires light signals to receive and transmit data while WiFi requires radio frequencies.
 This usage of light provides an almost instantaneous connection due to the rapid nature of the speed of light.
 This brings about data transmission and internet connections at approximately 100 times faster than speeds possible by using WiFi technology.

 Another major difference is with regards to LiFi technology’s inability for its signals to pass through walls.
-As a result, fully connectivity can only be achieved if LED bulbs are placed in various areas within the home or workplace.
+As a result, full connectivity can only be achieved if LED bulbs are placed in various areas within the home or workplace.
 A benefit of this is it is difficult to tap sensitive data transmitted through LiFi and therefore offers a more secure transmission.
 Plus, these lights will need to remain on to ensure that connectivity is available all the time.
 However, the use of LiFi instead of WiFi will help refute a large majority of security issues that are associated with strained and shared broadband networks.

 Which Companies are Investing in LiFi?